 1. Evaluation Forms

 Criteria-based evaluation forms used at each stage of the selection process assist in recording the committee’s and others’ detailed evaluation of individual applicants.
 Use such forms when initially evaluating applicants, when creating one or more short lists of applicants to be invited to screening interviews, and then again when determining which of those short-listed applicants to invite for on-campus interviews.
 Similarly, criteria-based evaluation forms will assist in gathering clear evaluations from other department members invited to participate in finalists’ on-campus interviews.
-Committees may adapt the samples provided here or use department documents.
+Committees may adapt the samples provided below or develop their own.

 2. Cumulative Matrix

-Record a summary of the decision-making process on a cumulative selection matrix.
-This will give the committee quick access to the number and names of individuals who met criteria at previous stages of the process in the event that the committee later wants to consider additional individuals for screening or on-campus interviews.
-A cumulative matrix will also help document how the search has been conducted equitably using consistent job-related criteria to evaluate all applicants.
-Record the committee’s evaluation of each applicant according to the agreed-upon selection criteria.
-Include the committee’s rationale for no longer considering each applicant, citing one or more specific job-related reasons that are rooted in the qualifications published in the job announcement.
+A summary of the decision-making process on a cumulative selection matrix serves several purposes.
+A cumulative matrix gives the committee quick access to the number and names of individuals who met criteria at previous stages of the process in the event that the committee later wants to consider additional individuals for screening or on-campus interviews.
+A cumulative matrix also helps document how the search has been conducted equitably using consistent job-related criteria to evaluate all applicants: A cumulative matrix commonly includes the committee’s evaluation of each applicant according to the agreed-upon selection criteria and the committee’s rationale for no longer considering each applicant, citing one or more specific job-related reasons that are rooted in the qualifications published in the job announcement.
+Committees may adapt the samples provided below or use department documents.

 Specification of job-related criteria rooted in the published qualifications is important as committee members’ notes and documentation of the selection process may be scrutinized following the completion of the selection process in the event of litigation, an audit, or a public records request.
 In accordance with federal law and USG policy, documents from all stages of the recruitment and selection processes must be retained (see Legal and Policy Context).
 More detailed guidance regarding documentation is available at https://hr.umich.edu/sites/default/files/documenting-interview-guidelines.pdf.
 While the examples in this resource were developed primarily with staff positions in mind, the same principles apply to faculty selection processes.